-I answered a question on taxes versus slavery on 12 May 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on taxes versus slavery on Philosophy in Action Radio on 12 May 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Are high taxes comparable to slavery?
 On Facebook, some friends suggest that America is becoming more like Nazi Germany.
 Others share images comparing Americans workers to slaves picking cotton in the antebellum south due to our ever-higher taxes.
 I think these comparisons go way too far: Americans are still some of the freest people the world has ever known.
 No doubt, our freedom is being chipped away, but are we really like slaves?

 My Answer, In Brief: Advocates of free markets discredit their cause by likening taxation to slavery.
 Slavery is the complete and utter violation of the rights of persons.
 It's a far worse horror than taxation, with differences in kind, not just degree.